echopolicy/my-fullstack-app/README.md

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request.
-Features to be developed include:
+Features to be developed (and in progress) include:
-1. Logins (Work In Progress)
+1. Logins and Verification (In Progress)
-1.a Link poll with user
 2. Captcha before voting for public vote
 3. Admin Panel
-4. History for poll creators (Work in Progress)
+4. History for poll creators
 5. Forums to discuss Polls
 6. SEO
+7. Delete account

 ## License